 While it is not imposed, it is recommended to spend less than 30% of your total household income on rent.

-With a recommended accommodation cost of around 1,200 EUR per month, you would be able to afford:
+With a recommended accommodation cost of around 1,200 EUR per month, you could afford to:

-- living in a one bedroom apartment in Paris
+- rent a one bedroom apartment in Paris

-- living in a two bedroom apartment in other cities throughout France
+- rent a two bedroom apartment in other cities throughout France

 The standard of living in France has been rising in recent years, achieving top scores in a number of quality of life indicators, such as wealth, housing, and health.

-According to the results of our survey, a single person with a gross income of 4,000 EUR per month is likely to:
+According to the results of our survey, a single person on this salary and with no dependants could afford to:

 - have a standard lifestyle, affording to go out a few times per week in Paris